LHolten/blog/content/rust_query_announcement.md

 My opinion is that SQL should be for computers to write.
 This would put it firmly in the same category as LLVM IR.
 The fact that it is human-readable is useful for debugging and testing, but I don't think it's how you want to write queries.

-It seems like there are two schools of thought in the design of database libraries:
-- The wrappers that require you to write SQL directly.
-Especially `sqlx` is an interesting one, because it can ask the database to validate SQL and give back type information.
-- Wrappers that don't require you to write SQL.
-There is so much potential here, but I think it has been under-explored.
-Diesel is a bit of an edge case that tries to stay close to SQL syntax, even adopting SQL's column scoping rules – which in my opinion is one of the worst parts of SQL.

 # Introducing `rust-query`

 `rust-query`[^crate] is my answer to relational database queries in Rust.
 It's an opinionated library that deeply integrates with Rust's type system to make database operations feel Rust native.